Neelpatel77/FitLitPro-CapstoneProject/README.md

 - Enable users to create and manage a task list for their fitness routines and goals.

-#### e) Exercise and Calorie Tracker

-- Allow users to log exercises they perform.
-- Display calories burned for each exercise on a daily basis.
-- Show a weekly summary of calories burned in a pie chart.

 #### f) Progress Graphs and Charts

-- Display visual representations of the user's progress over time (e.g., weight loss/gain, calorie intake, exercise frequency).
+- Display visual representations of the user's progress over time (e.g., weight loss/gain).

 #### g) Goal Setting and Tracking

-- Allow users to set specific fitness goals (e.g., weight loss target, calorie intake goal) and track their progress towards achieving them.
+- Allow users to set specific fitness goals (e.g., weight loss target, calorie intake goal) and track their progress towards achieving them).

 #### h) Water Intake Tracker